MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/create-apply-retention-labels.md

 **Records:** If you apply a default record label to a library, folder, or document set, then a record label is applied to all the individual items within those locations.
 When you move a new item into a location with a record label, that item is labeled a record.
 However, if you change the default retention label to a label that doesn't declare content as a record, that action does not remove the record label from the individual items; those items retain their record label.
 Only a site collection admin can explicitly remove or change the retention label of record items.

-For more information about retention labels that declare content as a record, see [Learn about records](records.md).
+For more information about retention labels that declare content as a record, see [Records](records-management.md#records).

 ### Automatically applying a retention label to email by using rules